aristanetworks/anta/demo/README.md

 - 2 loopback interfaces are configured per leaf.
 - 1 loopback interface is configured per spine.
 - Default VRF only.
-- No MLAG, ISIS, OSPF.
+- No MLAG, ISIS, OSPF, IPv6, RTC, L3 multicast ...

 Check the state of spine1: